 Understanding the history of neonatal intensive care at HSC is necessary in order to get a complete history of women’s and maternal health.
 Neonatal care was part of Health Sciences Centre long before the official Intensive Care Nursery first opened at the Children’s Hospital in 1972.
 Although newborn care was not studied until the 1940s, neonatal intensive care operated out of the maternity wards as early as the mid-1910s.
 The opening of the Maternity Pavilion (later the Women’s Hospital), brought with it new methods and technology for the care of newborn babies before the majority of the work transferred to the Children’s Hospital in 1956.
-As of 2019, neonatal intensive care is distributed between Children’s Hospital, Thorlakson Building, and Women’s Hospital – a quarter mile apart – and special equipment is required to transfer newborn babies from one to the other.
-The present NICU structure will be amalgamating all of its resources into a new and expanded Neonatal ICU and Intermediate Care Nursery in the new HSC Women’s Hospital.
+Until 2019, neonatal intensive care was distributed between Children’s Hospital, Thorlakson Building, and Women’s Hospital – a quarter mile apart – and special equipment was required to transfer newborn babies from one to the other.
+This NICU structure amalgamated all of its resources to create a new and expanded Neonatal ICU and Intermediate Care Nursery at HSC Women’s – 665 William Ave.

 Also see our exhibit: History of Intensive Care at HSC.

 Newborn Service/ Premature Nursery (predecessor to Neonatalogy), 1947